What to know about becoming a P2P investor.

 This is one of the biggest risks posed to investors.
 If a borrower doesn’t repay their loans, this means the investing lenders’ capital is at risk.
 If a loan cannot be repaid, the amount you may be able to recover depends on the type of loan.

 Some P2P borrowing sites may offer certain protections for investors in the event of this occurring.

 - Interest rate risk

-As with any fixed term loan or even bank term deposit, there's some risk of rising interest rates before the term finishes, which means you couldn't move your capital into a higher-interest bearing loan until its maturity.
+As with any fixed term loan or bank term deposit, there's some risk of interest rates rising before the term finishes, which means you can't move your capital into a higher-interest bearing loan until its maturity.

 Whilst this is not necessarily a risk to your capital and interest, it’s an issue that you should consider before committing your funds.

 Market lending companies also use bank statements and government verification services to make sure they know who the borrower is.

 How RateSetter protects investorsRateSetter has good under-running capabilities.
 It’s very important that this market lending website knows who it is dealing with in order to apply risk adjusted pricing.
 This means every person who applies for a loan goes through a background and credit check.
 RateSetter allocates a risk level to each applicant, and has a provision fund set up as a form of protection for investors.
 The fund is held by an external trustee and is only used to compensate investors affected by defaulting.

 The money for the Provision fund comes from charges paid by borrowers.
 When a borrower applies for a loan, they may be required to pay a Risk Assurance Charge, the amount of which is determined by a number of factors like their credit rating.
 This means riskier loans may have larger provision funds to protect investors.